E. J. Liddell

-Eric "E. J." Liddell Jr. (/lɪˈdɛl/ lih-DEL); born December 18, 2000) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA), on a two-way contract with the Long Island Nets of the NBA G League.
+Eric "E. J." Liddell Jr. (/lɪˈdɛl/ lih-DEL); born December 18, 2000) is an American professional basketball player for Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.
 He played college basketball for the Ohio State Buckeyes.

 Early life

 Liddell was raised in Belleville, Illinois, and went to high school at Belleville High School-West.
 He averaged 20.8 points and 8.2 rebounds per game as a junior, won the 2018 Illinois Mr. Basketball award, shared the 2018 St. Louis Post Dispatch Player of the Year with Courtney Ramey, and won the Illinois 4A class state championship.
 As a senior, he averaged 20.2 points, 9.3 rebounds and 3.8 blocks per game.
 For the second year in a row, he won Illinois Mr. Basketball, the St. Louis Post Dispatch Player of the Year, and the Illinois 4A class state championship.

 Liddell was a consensus four-star recruit and ranked the best player in the state of Illinois.
 On October 1, 2018, Liddell committed to playing college basketball for Ohio State over scholarship offers from teams such as Illinois, Missouri, and Wisconsin.